How to survive a slasher movie as a trope female character

 8. The killer must have superhuman senses: Whether he has mental issues or not, he must be able to sense, hear, smell and see the minutest clue as to where the victims are.

-9. The killer must be known to the victims: It just isn’t in the spirit of things for the killer to be a random, nameless, faceless serial murderer.
+9. The killer must be known to the victims.
+It just isn’t in the spirit of things for the killer to be a random, nameless, faceless serial murderer.
 In the wisp of a plotline there must lie, somewhere, a good reason as to why someone feels their nearest and dearest need to be dispatched.

 10. The killer mustn’t die: EVER!
 This is a golden rule.
 No matter how many times people fight him back, what they do it with, or how dead he may appear, a good slasher will leave open a door for a sequel, prequel, special Halloween edition… You name it.
 Slasher movies are destined for a movie franchise.

-How to survive a slasher
+How to survive a slasher as a trope female character

 - No drugs/rock n roll/parties